Simple Champagne Vinaigrette

 Oil, champagne vinegar, salt, and pepper are the building blocks for this simple vinaigrette.

-I tend to use between a quarter and a half teaspoon fine salt for each batch of vinaigrette, and my batches usually make one half to two thirds of a cup.
+For seasoning, I use between a quarter and a half teaspoon of fine salt for each batch of vinaigrette (the yield is one half to two thirds of a cup).
+And I give each batch a few generous turns of black pepper—about 1/8 of a teaspoon.

 Three parts oil + one part acid + salt as needed + freshly ground black pepper as needed = an adaptable formula for homemade vinaigrette.